660

 660 Credit Score Mortgage FAQ

-Some jumbo lenders will consider a 660 score if you have strong compensating factors such as a large down payment (20-30%), substantial cash reserves (12+ months of payments), low debt-to-income ratio, and stable high income.
-Most jumbo programs prefer 700+, so your options will be more limited.
-NMHL works with a wide network of jumbo lenders and can match you with the right fit.
+Some jumbo lenders consider 660 credit scores if you have strong compensating factors, such as a large down payment (20-30%), substantial cash reserves, and a low debt-to-income ratio.
+NMHL works with a network of jumbo lenders and can match you with suitable options.

 Ready to Explore Your Options?